JANUARY

 World Youth Skills Day (A/RES/69/145)

-World Youth Skills Day is held on July 15th of each year as a time to celebrate the achievements of teenagers and people in their 20s.
+World Youth Skills Day is held on July 15th of each year to celebrate the achievements of teenagers and people in their 20s.
 The purpose of the event is to empower young people and inspire them to be leaders in their communities, countries and globally.

 Nelson Mandela International Day (A/RES/64/13)

-Nelson Mandela International Day is held on July 18th of every year and was set up in November 2009 to honor the life’s work of Nelson Mandela who fought against apartheid in South Africa.
-The day seeks to promote freedom, justice and democracy all around the world.
+Nelson Mandela International Day is held on July 18th of every year.
+It was set up in November 2009 to honor the life’s work of Nelson Mandela, who fought to end apartheid in South Africa.
+The day promotes freedom, justice and democracy all around the world.

 Hepatitis is a group of diseases that kills more than 1 million people around the world every year.
-Often, the disease is preventable, and on July 28th, the United Nations seeks to raise awareness about how people can protect themselves and their families through programs associated with World Hepatitis Day.
+The disease is often preventable, and on July 28th, the United Nations raises awareness about how people can protect themselves and their families through programs associated with World Hepatitis Day.

 International Day of Friendship (A/RES/65/275)

-The International Day of Friendship is held on July 30th of every year in hopes of promoting peace, brotherhood and solidarity in communities, between countries and around the world.
-People are encouraged to reflect on the importance of friendship in their lives and to let their friends know how much they mean on this day.
+The International Day of Friendship is held on July 30th of every year in hopes of promoting peace, brotherhood, and solidarity in communities, between countries, and around the world.
+People are encouraged to reflect on the importance of friendship in their lives and tell their friends how much they meant to them.

 World Day against Trafficking in Persons (A/RES/68/192)

-More than 21 million people are victims of human trafficking, and these individuals may spend their lives in forced labor without help.
+Human trafficking is a global problem, and while exact numbers are difficult to know, more than 21 million people (including children) are victims of human trafficking.
 On July 30th of every year, the United Nations seeks to raise awareness of the problem through the observance of World Day against Trafficking in Persons .

 AUGUST